TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 > [Note] All commands in the following examples must be executed with the `root` privilege.

 #### Create a Partition
-When block storage is attached to an instance, it is registered as an empty disk device.
-Check the list of registered disks with the Linux `lsblk` command.
+When block storage is attached to an instance, it is registered as an empty device.
+Check the list of registered block storage with the Linux `lsblk` command.
 ```
 # lsblk
 NAME   MAJ:MIN RM SIZE RO TYPE MOUNTPOINT